John Orr (scholar of French)

 John Orr, FBA (4 June 1885 – 10 August 1966) was an English-born Scottish-Australian scholar of French language and philology, and a translator of French literature.

 Early life and education

 Orr was born in 1885 in Cumberland to Scottish parents.
 When he was still a boy, the family migrated to Tasmania, where he attended Launceston High School and the University of Tasmania (he read classics at the latter).
 He won a Rhodes Scholarship to study at Balliol College, Oxford, beginning in 1905.
 He initially studied classics, switching to law for his finals, which he sat in 1909.
 A period of ill health led him to France and Switzerland for recuperation; there, he met his future wife, Augusta Berthe Brisac, and also developed an interest in French language and literature.
-In 1911, he was awarded the Licence-ès-Lettres by the University of Paris.
+In 1911, he was awarded his licence ès lettres by the University of Paris.
 He completed the BLitt at the University of Oxford in 1913.